Virginia Court Records

 (434) 263–4297

-The means of obtaining a final decree of divorce is, however, quite different.
-A final decree of divorce is maintained by the Clerk of the Circuit Court where the divorce was finalized.
-To obtain this record, the requester should contact the Clerk of Circuit Court.
+However, the means of obtaining a final divorce decree are quite different.
+The Clerk of the Circuit Court maintains a final decree of divorce where the divorce was finalized.
+The requester should contact the Clerk of Circuit Court to obtain this record.

-The letter would be sent with a self-stamped envelope and the appropriate fee to the Clerk of Circuit Court.
-But this procedure is not the same for other counties.
-Some counties have an application form that requesters would complete and submit by mail or in person.
+The letter would be sent to the Clerk of Circuit Court with a self-stamped envelope and the appropriate fee.
+However, this procedure is not the same for other counties.
+Some counties have an application form that requesters complete and submit by mail or in person.

 The cost of additional copies varies according to the county where the divorce was granted.
-Some Clerks of Circuit Courts impose additional fees for obtaining such records, which makes the fees differ across counties.
+Some Clerks of Circuit Courts impose extra fees for obtaining such records, which makes the fees differ across counties.

-While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored therefore record availability may vary further.
+While divorce and marriage records may be searched through government sources and organizations, their availability cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.

-Also note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+Also note that marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Hence, these factors determine the availability of any type of marriage or divorce record.

 Who Can Obtain Divorce Records in Virginia?